-Also, UCIE must be able to verify financial arrangements (if sponsored by a program, then a letter of sponsorship; if using personal funds, it is often in form of bank account statement).
-After completing the DS-2019 Request Form, please submit the forms to WSU – UCIE Office, Room E190, Student Union.
+Also, UCIE must be able to verify financial arrangements (if sponsored by a program, then a letter of sponsorship; if using personal funds, it is often in the form of bank account statement).
+After completing the DS-2019 Request Form, please submit the forms to Wright State – UCIE Office, Room 334, Student Union.
 Please also provide a scanned copy of the scholar's "CV" and the ID page of his/her Passport.

 This form is intended to document the individual's level of English Proficiency for the J-1 visa application process.
 This form should be signed by the host faculty.
 The department should forward this completed form and supporting documentation to the UCIE office.

-The WSU Faculty Host/Sponsor within the academic department (requesting the DS-2019 document) is responsible for informing visiting scholars about this requirement, since it involves the scholar's financial arrangements.
+The Wright State Faculty Host/Sponsor within the academic department (requesting the DS-2019 document) is responsible for informing visiting scholars about this requirement since it involves the scholar's financial arrangements.
 UCIE has information on health insurance policies for international visitors and can assist the scholar in the purchase of approvalble health insurance.

 The scholar’s host department head must complete the Computer Account Application Form to access the Wright State University Account and University Identification Number.
-This form can be obtained by contacting the Computing and Telecommunications Services (CaTS) , located in 025 Library Annex.
-Telephone: (937) 775-4827 or 1-888-775-4827.or accessing the provided link : http://www.wright.edu/cats/forms/pdf/accountform.pdf
+This form can be obtained by contacting Computing and Telecommunications Services (CaTS), located in 025 Library Annex.
+You can reach them by phone at 937-775-4827.

-The University Identification Number (UID) will enable scholars to access Wings Express features online and facilitate the Wright State University Identification Card (WSU-ID) application.
+The University Identification Number (UID) will enable scholars to access WINGS Express features online and facilitate the Wright State University Identification Card (Wright State-ID) application.